Smailholm Tower - A Classic Border Peel Tower of the early 15th Century

 Historic-Scotland.gov.uk - Smailholm Tower The Smailholm village website: www.smailholm-village.org.uk

-- Robert De Hoppringill (Squire to Archibald, 4th Earl of Douglas - granted by him the lands of Pilmuir in Lauderdale).
+- Robert De Hoppringill, who is believed to have been the son of William Hoppringill of that ilk, d.
+1391. who was the sixth known chief of the clan.
+(Squire to Archibald, 4th Earl of Douglas - granted by him the lands of Pilmuir in Lauderdale).

 - James (1) of Pilmuir, Smailholm, Redhead (Whytbank), Blindlee, Mossilee and Galashiels.
 Had 5 sons: 1.
 David of Smailholm and Blackhouse.
 2. William 1st of Torwoodlee and Clifton.
 3. Alexander 1st of Trinlyknowe.
 4. John 1st of Blindlee.
-5. David of Tynnes (ancestor of the Pringles of Buckholm), a natural son, called David ‘senior’.
+5. David (senior) of Tynnes (ancestor of the Pringles of Buckholm.

 - David (2) Pringill of Pilmuir, Smailholm and Redhead (Whytbank).
 Had 4 sons: 1.
 David (killed at Flodden 1513).
 2. John his heir.
 3. James of Woodhouse and Whytbank (Redhead).
 4. William.